nledford/Pi-Hole-VPS-Tutorial/README.md

     ```
 - TODO add instructions on how to retrieve `.ovpn` profile from VPS using FTP application
 - TODO add instructions on how to use `.ovpn` profile with OpenVPN clients

+## Notes

+- SFTP ports are opened so that your `.ovpn` file(s) can be retrieved later via an FTP program such as Filezilla or Transmit once PiVPN is installed.

 ## Sources